mvanthoor/rustic-book/src/evaluation/material.md

 }
 ```

-The function actually counting the material is an implementation of the
+The function counting the material is an implementation of the
 pseudo-code given before, in Rust:

 ```csharp